-Rebalance – aka lock in some of your profits.
+Rebalancing allows you to lock in some of your profits to reduce your risk.
 If you’re lucky enough to make outsized gains in any speculative investment, don’t forget to rebalance.

 6. Ignore short term market movements

-Watching prices go up and down on a daily basis will almost certainly cause you to buy and sell too often and destroy any long term gains.
-If you’ve followed the above rules, be confident in your process and ignore the daily noise because it’s irrelevant in the long term if Bitcoin is successful.
-Put it in the bottom drawer, so to speak, and get on with your life.
+Watching Bitcoin prices go up and down on a daily basis will almost certainly cause you to buy and sell too often and destroy any long term gains.
+If you’ve followed the above rules, be confident in your process and ignore the daily noise because it’s irrelevant if Bitcoin is successful in the long term.

-If you want to speculate on Bitcoin or any risky investment, stick to a disciplined process.
-Have a small position size, dollar cost average, rebalance to reduce your risk over time, and ignore the noise along the way.
-Following these steps will give you the best chance of long term success and prevent your investment from becoming a financial catastrophe.
+If you want to invest into Bitcoin or any other cryptocurrencies, stick to a process.
+Have a small position size relative to your overall portfolio, dollar cost average, rebalance to reduce your risk over time, and ignore the noise along the way.
+Following these steps will give you the best chance of long term success, while keeping your savings safe in the meantime.

 Find out how Stockspot makes it easy to grow your wealth and invest in your future.